Azure/CCOInsights/install/TroubleshootingGuide.md

   - [Errors regarding missing 'column1' on refresh](#errors-regarding-missing-column1-on-refresh)

-We will keep updating this list of known issues as soon as we get more feedback from the community....
+We will keep updating this list of known issues as soon as we get more feedback from the community.

 ----------------------------------
 ### Which Power BI Desktop version I should use?
 (Microsoft Store or Web Download)